WIC in Vermont

 - Fortified soy beverage and/or tofu can be substituted for milk

 To support breastfeeding for the first year, the largest WIC food package is provided to mothers and babies who exclusively breastfeed.
-For mothers who combine breastfeeding with some formula or only use formula, WIC’s standard infant formula is Similac or Isomil.
+For mothers who combine breastfeeding with some formula or only use formula, WIC’s standard infant formulas are Similac or Isomil.

-Infants and children with qualifying medical conditions who may need special formula require a physician’s prescription using WIC's Medical Documentation Forms for Infants and Children.
-A prescription is also needed for Women who require special medical foods.
+Infants and children with qualifying medical conditions who may need medical formula require a physician’s prescription using WIC's Medical Documentation Forms for Infants and Children.
+A prescription is also needed for Women who require WIC-eligible specialized nutrition products.

-- All babies who require a special formula will need medical documentation every 6 months.
+- Infants who require a medical formula will need medical documentation every 6 months.

-- A child or woman who requires special formula will need medical documentation.
+- A child or woman who requires medical formula will need medical documentation.

-- Children and women who require a special formula will also now be eligible for a full WIC food package, but will need medical documentation to receive the food.
+- Children and women who require a medical formula are eligible for a full WIC food package, but will need medical documentation to receive the food.